fahadsohrab/gessvdd/README.md

 # Graph embedded subspace support vector data description

-This repository is for Graph Embedded Subspace Support Vector Data Description (GES-SVDD).
+This repository is for Graph Embedded Subspace Support Vector Data Description (GESSVDD).
 The codes are provided as .m (matlab) files to be executed in matlab.
 The codes are provided without any warranty or gurantee.
 Download the package from [HERE](https://github.com/fahadsohrab/gessvdd/archive/main.zip), unzip and add the folder gessvdd-main to the path in matlab. see **GESSVDDdemo.m** for exmaple usage.
 ```text
 Possible inputs to gessvddtrain
 The first input argument is the Traindata (target training data)